ominousjin/Perpetual-Autodidacticism/Flutter/README.md

         continue -> skip the current iteration
       ```

-    - ##### WHILE loops:
+    - ##### WHILE loop

       In a for loop, you have to specify the number of times to loop.
 If you don't know how many times to loop, you can use a while loop to keep looping          until a certain condition is met.
       ```
       // structure
       while ( condition ) {